Sonata

 Sonata addiction does not have to define you.

-Call Nova Recovery Center today (512) 605-2955 to learn more about medical detox, 90-day rehab, and sober living programs for sustained sobriety.
+Call Nova Recovery Center today (512) 309-5711.
+Learn more about medical detox, 90-day rehab, and sober living programs.
+These programs help you stay sober for a long time.

 Is Sonata Addictive?

 Sonata addiction is rare but still possible.
 It is meant to be taken on a short-term basis and long-term use of the drug can cause addiction.
-If a person uses Sonata heavily for several weeks, he or she may experience withdrawal symptoms when he or she stops taking it.
+If a person uses Sonata a lot for several weeks, they may have withdrawal symptoms when they stop taking it.

-In 2011, Americans filled 60 million prescriptions for sleeping pills and according to the 2017 National Survey on Drug Use and Health, 18.7 million people (or 6.9 percent of the population) misused prescription drugs like Sonata.
-Although Sonata is marketed to be a safe sleep aid medication (and it is when used as prescribed), it also carries many risks and harmful side effects, including tolerance, dependence, and addiction.
+In 2011, Americans filled 60 million prescriptions for sleeping pills.
+The 2017 National Survey on Drug Use and Health found that 18.7 million people misused prescription drugs.
+This is about 6.9 percent of the population.
+One example of such a drug is Sonata.
+Sonata is sold as a safe sleep aid.
+It is safe when used as directed.
+However, it also has risks and side effects.
+These include tolerance, dependence, and addiction.

 What Are the Side Effects of Sonata Abuse?